Nutonspeed/-NutLoveElf99/README.md

 ## Environment Variables

+Copy `.env.example` to `.env` and provide real values for these variables.

 Real data is fetched from Supabase when the following variables are provided:

 - `NEXT_PUBLIC_SUPABASE_URL` – your Supabase project URL